thin-edge/thin-edge.io/docs/src/contribute/build.md

 ## Building deb package

-Currently thin-edge.io contains 2 binaries, `tedge` (cli) and `tedge-mapper` which are packaged as separate debian packages.
+Currently %%te%% contains 2 binaries, `tedge` (cli) and `tedge-mapper` which are packaged as separate debian packages.
 To create following commands are to be issued:

 ```sh
 cargo deb -p tedge